mainwp/Bulk-Setting-Manager-Keys/Inactive Logout/README.md

 Tested version of WordPress 5.1.1, plugin version was Inactive Logout plugin 1.8.4.

-This file is a key logout time settings of the [Inactive Logout](https://wordpress.org/plugins/inactive-logout/) plugin.
+These files are keys to change the logout time settings of the [Inactive Logout](https://wordpress.org/plugins/inactive-logout/) plugin.

 ## Things to do